thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 An issue Thali has to deal with is that its discovery layer is based on a fairly long string of data (see [here](http://thaliproject.org/presenceprotocolforopportunisticsynching) for details).
-This string is typically to long to reliably send over native discovery mechanisms.
+This string is typically too long to reliably send over native discovery mechanisms.
 So instead we do a 'two step' where we just advertise our support of Thali over the local discovery mechanism and then we establish a connection directly to the device over the local high bandwidth transport to get the discovery string.

 The problem is that the discovery string changes over time so how is device A who discovered device B supposed to know that two minutes later device B has a different discovery string?
-In other words, at time 0 device A retrieves device B's discovery string, determines there is nothing interesting there and goes back to sleep.
+In other words, at time 0 device A retrieves device B's discovery string and takes whatever actions are appropriate with it.
 At time 1 device B changes its discovery string, device A now needs to know to look at the new discovery string.
 How is device A supposed to find out?
 After all it has already discovered device B. Why would it try to talk to device B again?

 We could, of course, use polling.
 But that is not battery efficient.

-Instead we use different solutions for different platforms.
-For example, in Android due to issues we have run into using BLE connect we only use BLE to announce presence.
-But every time we start and stop BLE peripheral mode this will result in us getting a new BLE address.
-Therefore whenever we change our discovery string we can just start and stop BLE peripheral node.
-All the other devices will see a "new" device and connect to it.
+Instead we use different solutions for different platforms, see the document `discoveryNotification.md` for details on how this is handled for different platforms.
+But in each case the native code needs a signal that a new string is available.
+This method provides that signal.

 In iOS however multi-peer connectivity works slightly differently.
 There we have to create a new session.
 But conceptually the result is the same.
 The new session has a new piece of metadata that tells everybody that